 Limiting the use of nitric oxide supplements while using lysine would likely also help.

 while best known for its effects on helping cold sores, clinical research has noted lysine might improve strength in malnourished people.
-Still, other research has noted the amino acid may help schizophrenia.
+Still, other research has noted this amino acid may help schizophrenia.
+Here's a quick video on several other health effects most are not aware of

 Lysine Side Effects

 Generally, lysine supplements are pretty safe.
 Diarrhea has been reported.
 This and other GI side effect complaints are common for many supplements.
-When in doubt, talk to your doctor if you are pregnant/breastfeeding and/or take any medications.
-Also remember some supplements may contain additional ingredients, other than lysine. when in doubt, check the Supplement Facts label will tell you all the ingredients a supplement contains.
+When in doubt, talk to your doctor if you are pregnant/breastfeeding and/or taking any medications.
+Some supplements may contain additional ingredients, such as arginine or other substances.
+When in doubt, check the Supplement Facts label will tell you all the ingredients a supplement contains.